merenlab/merenlab.org/tutorials/infant-gut/index.md

 ```

 {:.notice}
-If you are using anvio v6 or later, `anvi-compute-ani` has been replaced by `anvi-compute-genome-similiarty`.
+If you are using anvio v6 or later, `anvi-compute-ani` has been replaced by `anvi-compute-genome-similarity`.
 The above command remains the same otherwise.

 <div class="extra-info" markdown="1">